Paritutu/paritutu.github.io/_posts/2025-02-19-reproductive.markdown

 __Known anomalies before serum report was retargeted at 1973-87 and all exposed adults resident by 1966 isolated as long term.__

-TDHB in 2002 to the Health Select committee - TDHB were investigating miscarriages and birth defects.
+Taranaki District Health Board (TDHB) in 2002 to the Health Select committee - TDHB were investigating miscarriages and birth defects.

 The 12 month 1970-71 female stillbirth cluster was 17 times the NZ expected rate.